MudasirSherwani/math-magicians-react/README.md

 <a name="readme-top"></a>
-# 📖 [Math Magicians] <a name="about-project"></a>
+# 📖 Math Magicians React <a name="about-project"></a>

-> This is the first project of the Math Magicians application.
+> This is the first project of the Math Magicians application using with react.
 You will setup the environment and tools needed to develop a React application.
 In the following projects, I developed the actual application.

 # 📗 Table of Contents